MichaelTeti/LandCoverClassification/README.md

-# Land Cover Classification
+# Land Cover Classification using Block Coding and LCA
-# Indian Pines Hyperspectral Dataset